 Starry-eyed monster of idealism

-Perfect in our imperfections, we continue to strive to better ourselves, in various ways unconsciously seeking freedom.
-What that freedom represents is different for each of us, a path filled with hope, ultimate goal towards nirvana.
+Perfect in our imperfections, we continue to strive to better ourselves, in our quest for freedom, one that is filled with hope towards nirvana.

-With my father gone just before the raging hormones kicked into my hardcore teenage years, my memory of him had frozen in time.
-And so, the years that followed, I grieved not only for the loss of a parent but also this ideal masculine presence in my life that I had grown immensely attached to.
+With my father gone just before the raging teenage hormones kicked into gear, my memory of him had frozen in time.
+And the years that followed, I grieved not only for the loss of a parent but also this ideal masculine presence in my life that I had grown immensely attached to.

 What impact did this have on me?

-An expectation of men that stepped beyond reality.
-I yearned for the same presence that my nervous system had so wonderfully found safety in, during my younger years.
+An expectation of men that existed beyond reality.
+I yearned for the same quality of presence that my nervous system had so wonderfully found safety in during my younger years.

-And as I swayed between this murky veil of reality versus illusion, with great instability, projections of this illusion leaked onto the men that I had interest to relate intimately with.
+As I swayed between this murky veil of reality versus illusion with great instability, projections of this illusion leaked onto the men that I had interest to relate intimately with during my adult life.

-• How can the inspiration seek outside of ourselves be accessed from within?
+• How can the inspiration you seek outside of yourself be accessed from within?

-Ultimately, the essence of idealism is simply a deep yearning to experience the meeting of the unseen with the seen worlds of existence.
+Ultimately, the essence of idealism is simply a deep yearning to experience the meeting of the unseen realms within you, manifest into reality.

-May the starry-eyed monster of idealisation pave the wondrous path back to a grounded yet safe reality of inspiration.
+May the starry-eyed monster of idealisation pave a wondrous path to a safe reality, grounded in inspiration.

 Previous